-Most millennials have a strong nostalgia for the 90s era as well as 90s slang.
-The decade is remembered for fun stuff like quotable movies, great music, and unforgettable television shows.
-Many of the commonly used words were drawn from popular movies and TV shows.
+Most millennials have a strong nostalgia for slang words they used in the 90s era.
+The decade is remembered for its fun movies, great music bands, and unforgettable television shows.
+Moreover, most 90s slang words were drawn from popular movies and TV shows.

 1. All that and a bag of chips